rnosov/react-reveal/README.md

 - `tag` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** HTML tag which is used for Reveal container.
 Defaults to `div`. **Optional**.
 - `className` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** CSS class name. **Optional**.
 - `style` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/object)** Style Object. **Optional**.
 - `fraction` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Fraction of the revealed element height that must be visible in order for reveal animation to trigger.
 Should be some value between 0 to 1.
-Defaults to `0.2` meaning that at least 20% of the element must be visible before the reveal. **Optional**.
+Defaults to `0.2` meaning that at least 20% of the element height must be visible before the reveal.
+For elements taller than a viewport, height is limited to the height of a viewport. **Optional**.
 - `ssr` **[bool](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Use this option to suppress flickering during server side rendering.
 Off by default. **Optional**.
 - `easing` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Easing function.
 Read more about [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function).
 Defaults to `ease`. **Optional**.
 - `preventReveal` **[bool](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** If true then reveal will be suppressed even if element is in view.
 It is useful for building animation sequences.
 Off by default. **Optional**.